eatlas/World_AIMS_Marine-satellite-imagery/README.md

 `media`: This contains preview images.
 These images are kept small to allow this repository to be uploaded to Google Earth Engine, which only supports small files.

-`src\gee`: This corresponds to the Google Earth Engine scripts used for the production of this imagery in this dataset.
+`src\01-gee`: This corresponds to the Google Earth Engine scripts used for the production of this imagery in this dataset.

-`src\local`: This contains the Python\GDAL script that is run on your local machine to post process the imagery downloaded from GEE into the `unprocessed-data` folder.
+`src\01-local`: This contains the Python\GDAL script that is run on your local machine to post process the imagery downloaded from GEE into the `unprocessed-data` folder.
 This script optimises the internals of the GeoTiff images (adding internal tiling and overviews) and creates GDAL virtual rasters to make the images easier to manipulate in QGIS.